bengukalo/bengukalo/content/post/div_tips/index.md

 &nbsp;

 A few months ago, I started to learn how to create a blog using R Markdown from scracth.
 Initially, I had absolutely no idea about CSS.
 Right after launching my own blog, I came across with the [**bookdown website of Yihui**](https://bookdown.org/yihui/blogdown/output-format.html) and saw some really cute colourful boxes there.
-It seemed like a great way to highlight important information, so I started searching for the code of these colourful boxes.
+It seemed like a great way to highlight important information, so I started to search for the code of these colourful boxes.